zhengli-sun/sna-playground/README.md

    - Settings → Safari → Hide IP Address → Toggle OFF
    - Or set to "Off" instead of "Trackers and Websites"

+**💡 eSIM Cache Issue**: If SNA still fails after configuring the above settings, try this:
+- Settings → Cellular → Turn OFF all eSIM cards
+- Wait 10 seconds
+- Turn the eSIM back ON (the one with the phone number you're verifying)
+- Wait for the cellular connection to re-establish
+- Then try the SNA URL again

+This clears cached network/carrier information that may be interfering with SNA carrier detection.

 **Why these settings matter**: SNA requires direct carrier network access.
 Features like Private Relay, VPN, and IP masking prevent the carrier from properly identifying your phone number, causing verification failures (Error -10 or 60519).

 #### Steps to Invoke the URL: